techidaily/site-program-issues/source/_posts/revamped-ultimate-guide-to-overcoming-the-recent-fnaf-security-glitch-in-your-game-on-pc.md

 ![Steam game properties](https://images.drivereasy.com/wp-content/uploads/2021/04/Steam-game-F1-2020-properties.jpg)
 3. Click **LOCAL FILES** on the left, then click **Verify integrity of game files…** .
 It may take some time to finish verifying the game files.
 If Steam finds anything wrong with the game files, it will re-download them from official server.
 ![verify the integrity of game files](https://images.drivereasy.com/wp-content/uploads/2021/04/F1-2020-verify-the-integrity-of-game-files.jpg)

- Depending on the size of the game files, it may take some time to verify all your game files.

- When the verifying process completed, launch the game again and check if this fix works.
-If it still crashes, try the next fix, below.

 <!-- affiliate ads begin -->
 <span id="1983474">